What is high-touch customer service?

 - Identify areas of friction in service processes and implement controls to minimize it.

-Compare top four CRM systems comparison and eight customer success software platforms.
-Learn about top customer service certifications and courses.
-Explore 10 steps to create a voice of the customer program.
-Read about what a customer service manager does.
+Compare top CRM systems and customer success software platforms.
+Explore steps to create a voice of the customer program and read about what a customer service manager does.
 Check out the differences between customer service vs. customer experience.